-Dan Hanrahan is a Chicago-based musician, translator, poet, performer, and teacher of Latin American literature.
+Dan Hanrahan is a Chicago-based writer, musician, actor, translator and teacher of languages.
 Fronting indie bands in the nineties, he shared bills with Gordon Gano, the BoDeans, They Might Be Giants, and Throwing Muses.
 A National Poetry Slam finalist, Hanrahan has played, read, acted, and delivered monologues at venues throughout North America, including Beyond Baroque in LA and New York’s Nuyorican Poets Café.
-Leap Year, Dan's chapbook of haiku for American blues and jazz was released in 2018 on 415 Records & Books.
-He has written essays for Counterpunch, El Beisman, The Mantle, and OpEd News, and stage music for Chicago’s Spanish-language theater company Colectivo El Pozo.
+His poems and translations have appeared in literary journals, such as Brilliant Corners: A Journal of Jazz and Literature and Sibila (Brazil), and he is a member of the Academy of American Poets as a translator of the work of Brazilian poet Ricardo Aleixo.
+Dan has written essays for essays for Counterpunch, El Beisman, The Mantle and other publications.
+He maintains a very active blog for his poetry, drama, fiction and creative nonfiction and a Medium page for his politically-focused writings.
 As a songwriter, his efforts have been praised by underground musicians from Eugene Chadbourne to John Kruth.
-In 2015, Hanrahan released Three Waves, an album of surrealist ballads, with the title song receiving college-radio airplay in multiple cities.
-He recently released Radical Songs for Rough Times, an album of original protest songs, in 2020.
-Currently operating within Chicago’s genre cross-fertilizing music scene, this multilingual Milwaukee native has built a following for his songs, stage performances, and theatrical scores.
+As an actor and composer, Dan is a frequent collaborator with the Chicago-based Spanish language production company, Colectivo El Pozo, and has had supporting roles in two films produced by the company.
+Currently operating within Chicago’s fertile music, literary and theater scenes, this multilingual Milwaukee native has built a following for his songs, stage performances, and theatrical scores.